 The Three C’s: Consultation, Cooperation & Coordination

-In the world of construction, things have the potential to get a little complicated.
-But this can be managed simply – just follow the three C’s – Consultation, Cooperation, and Coordination and you’re on your way to a safer work site!
+In the world of construction, it’s common for duties and health and safety responsibilities to overlap.
+This can be managed simply – just follow the three C’s – Consultation, Cooperation, and Coordination and you’re on your way to a safer work site!

-Basically, an Employer/ (PCBU) is required to ensure the health and safety of their workers, contractors or any visitors who might be affected by work operations.
+Basically, an Employer is required to ensure the health and safety of their workers, contractors or any visitors who might be affected by work operations.

 When does this apply?